Maximize Family Time With These House Cleaning Shortcuts

 And the best thing about these two things is the cost: cheap!

-4 – Keep a Lint Roller Handy For Easy and Quick Clean Up
+4 – Lint Rollers Offer Easy and Quick Clean Up

 Got a crumby mess?
 Dust piling up on hard to clean surfaces?
 Try a lint roller.